Outlier-robust sparse/low-rank least-squares regression and robust matrix completion: Appendix

-Considering the previous observations, it still an open question if either $\delta$-uniform oracle inequalities with the optimal subgaussian rate can be achieved for Lasso or Slope outside the Gaussian setting.
-Preferably, it is also interesting to consider the case when the noise is dependent on the features.
+The tuning of the above oracle inequality is \emph{independent} of $\delta$ with the optimal rate $ \sum_{j=1}^s\bar\omega_j^2/n\asymp s\log(2ep/s)/n:=r_n^2. $ This rate is the optimal \emph{subgaussian} rate, but the fundamentally assume the noise is independent of features.
+Considering the previous observations, it still an open question if either $\delta$-uniform oracle inequalities with the optimal subgaussian rate can be achieved for Lasso or Slope when the noise is dependent on the features.
 We next present such type of results for Lasso, Slope and nuclear norm regularization.
 The main tool we use is the new concentration inequality for the \emph{Multiplier Process} proven in Section \ref{ss:multiplier:process}.
 The following oracle inequalities are valid even when $\xi$ might depend on the feature vector $\bx$, as long as $\esp[\xi\bx]=0$.
 This condition is satisfied, for example, in the least-squares statistical learning framework where

 i.e. $y=f +\xi$ with $f=\langle\bx,\bb^*\rangle$ and $\esp[\xi\bx]=0$.
 In this particular case, miss-specification occurs when $\bb^*$ is not exactly sparse.

 \begin{theorem}[Slope] Grant Assumption \ref{assump:distribution:subgaussian} and assume that $\esp[\xi\bx]=0$.
 Let $\rho_1(\bfSigma)$ as in Theorem \ref{thm:response:sparse:regression}.
 Recall definition of the cone $\overline\calC_s(6)$ in Remark \ref{rem:cones:slope}.
 Take tuning $\lambda\asymp\sigma L\rho_1(\bfSigma)/\sqrt{n}$.